-90 Plus: Lawrence Boudreaux, A path well traveled
+90 Plus: Lawrence Boudreaux, a path well traveled

 Recently, the town of Welsh presented Lawrence with the 2019 Citizen of the Year Award.

-“I went 8 years as a patrol man and made chief for five and a half years.”
+“I went eight years as a patrol man and made chief for five and a half years.”

 In addition to the Legion of Honor from France, Boudreaux has 16 other military accommodations including two Presidential Citations, the Purple Heart and the Bronze Star.